Pest and Fungus Control Basics

 Many geologists recommend the BelOMO 10x Triplet Loupe.
 It’s available from Amateur Geologist for about $32.
 If you’d prefer to order from Amazon, they also carry it – although it really ships from Amateur Geologist.

-Aphids - In the spring aphids can be a real problem, especially on newly emerging maple leaves.
-Most of the ones we see are green (like in the following image) but some are dark gray / black.
+In the spring aphids can be a real problem, especially on newly emerging maple leaves.
+Most of the ones we see are green (like in the following image) but some are dark gray / black and even red.

 Fortunately aphids are easy to get rid of by washing them off while watering.
 Simply turn the water pressure up a bit more than normal and spray the undersides of leaves.
 You may have to do this every few days but eventually the aphids will disappear.
 Insecticidal soap is very safe and effective.
 Or you can use one of the oil-based sprays (see Dormant Sprays).

 Caution: Once opened, insecticidal soap will begin to oxidize.
 If it has turned brown you should not use it because it may kill your trees.
-To be safe, throw away any product 6 months after you've opened it.
+To be safe, throw away any product 6 months after you’ve opened it.
+It helps if you write a discard date on the bottle at first use.
 The cost of this product is far less than any trees it may damage.

 Scale – Scale is an insect that lives under a hard shell.
 The shell may be black, white or other mottled.